Tetraacetylethylenediamine: Preparation

 TAED is prepared in a two-stage process from ethylenediamine and acetic anhydride.
 The process is nearly quantitative.

 Properties

 Powdered TAED is stabilized by granulation with the aid of the sodium salt of carboxymethylcellulose (Na-CMC), which are sometimes additionally coated blue or green.
 Despite the relatively low solubility of TAED in cool water, (1 g/L at 20 °C), the granulate dissolves rapidly in the washing liquor.

 The peroxyacetic acid formed has bactericidal, virucidal and fungicidal properties, thereby enabling TAED with percarbonate to disinfect and deodorize.

 Ecology

-Triacetylethylenediamine is mostly non-toxic and easily biodegradable.
+Tetraacetylethylenediamine is mostly non-toxic and easily biodegradable.
 TAED and its byproduct DAED have low aquatic ecotoxicity.
-Triacetylethylenediamine shows a very low toxicity in all exposure routes, is practically non-irritating effect on skin and eye, and does not give any indication of skin sensitization.
+TAED shows a very low toxicity in all exposure routes, is practically non-irritating effect on skin and eye, and does not give any indication of skin sensitization.
 It is not mutagenic and not teratogenic.
 TAED, TriAED and DAED are all completely biodegradable and substantially removed during wastewater treatment.